venky1812/My_NLP_Learning/README.md

 * **Frequent steps**:Stop word removal, stemming and lemmatization, removing digits/punctuation, lowercasing, etc.
 * **Other steps:** Normalization, language detection(`Polyglot`), code mixing, transliteration, etc.
 * **Advanced processing:** POS tagging, parsing, coreference resolution, etc.

+#### Feature Engineering:

+* Feature engineering is an integral step in any ML pipeline.
+Feature engineering steps convert the raw data into a format that can be consumed by a machine.
+* The main drawback of classical ML models is the feature engineering.
+Handcrafted feature engineering becomes a bottleneck for both model performance and the model development cycle.In the DL pipeline, the raw data (after pre-processing) is directly fed to a model.
+The model is capable of “learning” features from the data.

+#### Modelling:

+* Start with Simple Heuristics.(Stanford NLP’s TokensRegex and spaCy’s rule-based matching are two useful tools for advanced regular expressions).
+* Building Your Model